j624364/asca-rust/doc/doc-cli.md

 ```

 ### Romanisation file (.alias)
 An alias file has two sections, `into` and `from`.
-These encode deromanisation and romanisation, respectively.
+These describe deromanisation and romanisation, respectively.

 Each section is introduced with a tag preceded by '@', then followed by a new line delimited list of alias rules (similiar to a rule file).